Get

 Catster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 How Far Apart Can Kittens Be Born?
-Vet Reviewed Facts
+Vet Verified Facts

 mother cat and its kittens

-The amount of time a cat is in labor varies, and kittens can be born between minutes to about an hour apart.
+The amount of time a cat is in labor varies, but most kittens can be born between minutes to about an hour apart.
 Sometimes, mother cats can go into interrupted labor and stop straining between 24 to 36 hours before they commence giving birth again.
 So, it is very possible for a cat to give birth to her entire litter in the span of a few days.

 While the time between births can indicate the difficulty of the labor, other factors can determine how your cat is doing and if professional veterinary intervention is necessary.